dchen236/ucla_w20_cs174a_final_project/README.md

 ## Group Member Responsibilities

 ### Tejas Bhat
-- Laid out graphical design for game by creating the pool table using various shapes
+- Laid out graphical design for game by creating the pool table using various scaled shapes
 - Found appropriate textures and mapped the felt of the table and wood finish on the sides
 - Created texture mapping for balls in traditional 10-ball pool formation
-- Implemented rudimentary skybox utilizing texture mapping a large cube (was later improved to a Square_Map)
+- Implemented rudimentary skybox by texture mapping a large bounding cube (was later improved to a Square_Map)
 - Added music to the game which complies with all browser regulations and starts only when the user has started playing
 - Upscaled/upgraded various textures in order to increase smoothness on all parts of the game
-- Optimized game by finding best friction and shooting speed for ball to mimic realistic pool game
+- Optimized game by tuning factors such as friction and shooting speed for ball to mimic realistic pool game
-- Created slide deck, voiceovers, and video for in-class final presentation
+- Created and edited slide deck, voiceovers, and video for in-class final presentation

 ### Danni Chen
 * Implemented collision detection feature